-Do you have unmet needs from the checklist?
-Marion County is here to assist farm worksites and farmworker housing with supplies they are unable to find themselves due to new OR-OSHA requirements as well as additional resources to keep farmworkers and their families safe and healthy.
-See below for a list of resources we may be able to assist with:
+Are you in need of Personal Protective Equipment to protect employees and/or residents?
+Marion County is here to assist agriculture worksites, food processing worksites, and farmworker housing with supplies they are unable to find themselves to keep farmworkers and/or food processors and their families safe and healthy.
+See below a list of resources we may be able to assist with:

-- KN95 face masks and hand sanitizer can be requested here: www.co.marion.or.us/HLT/COVID-19/Pages/ppe.aspx.
-Please note, anyone who has difficulty breathing using the KN95 masks should use a cloth face covering or face shield instead. - 2.
-Supply Connector from Business Oregon: www.supplyconnector.org/states/oregon. - 3.
+- KN95 face masks and hand sanitizer can be requested here: www.co.marion.or.us/HLT/COVID- 19/Pages/ppe.aspx.
+Please note, anyone who has difficulty breathing using the KN95 masks should use a cloth face covering instead. - 2.
 Do you have additional needs and need to connect with Marion County?
 Contact us at health_liaison@co.marion.or.us.
 You can also reach us at 503-991-3595.